According to the Australian Cyber Security Centre, the number of scams targeting Australians skyrockets at tax time.

 Follow the tips below to stay safe at tax time:

 - Keep your devices up to date.
 Updates include new features, as well as fixes for weaknesses that cyber criminals can use to gain access to your device.

-- Run regular anti-virus scans to help you detect and remove malware (viruses) from your device.
+- Run regular anti-virus scans.
+This will help you detect and remove malware (viruses) from your device.

 - THINK BEFORE YOU CLICK.
 The Australian Taxation Office will never send an email or text.

-- Rather than clicking links from text messages or emails, it’s best to check any tax-related messages you receive through your myGov account.
+- Avoid clicking links from text messages or emails.
+It’s best to check any tax-related messages you receive through your myGov account instead.

 - Keep your personal information private.
 Don’t share your TFN or birth date.
 Get into the habit of removing apps you don’t use so companies you no longer deal with can’t access your info.

 Concerned that a phone call, SMS, voicemail or email claiming to be from the ATO is not genuine?
 Don’t respond to it, instead, phone the ATO on 1800 008 540 or go to the ATO website to verify or report a scam.